SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/05-modules-and-installing-software.md

 > ## Legacy HPC Wales and Raven Modules
 > All of the old modules which were available on HPC Wales and the old Cardiff Raven system
 > are available by running either `module load hpcw` or `module load raven`.
 (Raven modules are only available on Hawk.)
-> Please note that much of this software is outdated and may by suboptimal as its not compiled
+> Please note that much of this software is outdated and may by suboptimal as it is not compiled
 > to take advantage of the newer CPU architectures on Supercomputing Wales.
 {: .callout}